vantage-sh/docs.vantage.sh/docs/rbac.md

 ## Team-Based Access Control

 A user has access both at the organization level and within each team they are a member of; however, **organization roles take precedence over team roles**.
-For example, if a user is an Org Owner, but they are only a Team Viewer on the Engineering team, they can still view and manage resources within the Engineering team — as well as all other teams — because their Organization Owner role takes precedence over the Team Viewer role.
+For example, if a user is an Org Owner, but they are only a Team Viewer on the Engineering team, they can still view and manage resources within the Engineering team — as well as all other teams — because their Org Owner role takes precedence over the Team Viewer role.

 The Team Owner, Team Editor, and Team Viewer roles are described below.